lavollmer/portfolio-website/README.md

 - Diverse work experience in healthcare and floral design
 - Continuously updating the website with new information learned

+During the end of this project and for updates, the author worked on debugging it to install to Netlify.
+It required a lot of digilence and understanding around the product.

 If you have any questions, suggestions, or issues regarding this project, please don't hesitate to reach out.

 ## Acknowledgements